Flanges Dimensions: A Comprehensive Guide

 ANSI/AWWA Standards Flanges

-These standards apply to flanges designed for water service with working pressures of 250 psi and above.
+These standards apply to flanges designed for water service with low or vacuum working pressures.
 It is important not to confuse them with ANSI B16.1 Class 125 flanges.
 The critical dimensions are based on bolt circle and bolt hole specifications from ANSI B16.1 Class 125.

 Image Source: Texas Flange